ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 • Provide OS level local high availability

-• Replicate PowerVS workloads from a protected site to a recovery site in a different region to
+• Replicate {{site.data.keyword.powerSys_notm}} workloads from a protected site to a recovery site in a different region to

 enable the failover of workloads if there is a failure in the protected site.